Why is it important?

 Purchasing power of Czech wages is below the European average

-However, it is not just the minimum wage – average annual earnings in the Czech Republic in 2022 were just above half the EU average.
-The purchasing power of Czech wages is also low; according to the latest comparative statistics (2018), it is in the bottom third of the EU average.
-Moreover, they have experienced one of the highest real declines due to the current inflation – 7.5 per cent in 2022 and 2,9 percent in 2023 still.
+But it is not just the minimum wage – the average annual earnings in the Czech Republic in 2023, at €23,454 , were just below the EU average of €37,863.
+The purchasing power of Czech wages is also low in the long term, and they have also experienced one of the highest real declines in recent inflation – 7.5 per cent in 2022 and 2.9 per cent in 2023.

 A significant share of the population faces economic uncertainty